mapequation/infomap/README.txt

 --------------------------------------------------------
-In a terminal with the GNU Compiler Collection installed, just run 'make' in the current directory to compile the code, and then ./Infomap to run.
+In a terminal with the GNU Compiler Collection installed, just run 'make' in the current directory to compile the code with the included Makefile.
+Call ./Infomap to run.

 For more info, see
 http://www.mapequation.org/code